French intelligence says Assad forces carried out sarin attack

 Among the elements found in the samples were hexamine, a hallmark of sarin produced by the Syrian government, according to the report.

-The report also said intelligence services were aware of a Syrian government Sukhoi 22 warplane that had struck six times on Khan Sheikhoun on April 4 and that samples taken from the ground were consistent with an airborne projectile that had munitions loaded with sarin.
+The report, which lists some 140 suspected chemical attacks in Syria since 2012, also said intelligence services were aware of a Syrian government Sukhoi 22 warplane that had struck six times on Khan Sheikhoun on Apr 4 and that samples taken from the ground were consistent with an airborne projectile that had munitions loaded with sarin.

 "The French intelligence services consider that only Bashar al-Assad and some of his most influential entourage can give the order to use chemical weapons," the report said.

-It added that jihadist groups in the area did not have the capacity to develop and launch such an attack and that Islamic State was not in the region.
+It added that jihadist groups in the area in Idlib province did not have the capacity to develop and launch such an attack and that Islamic State was not in the region.

-The Organisation for the Prohibition of Chemical Weapons said on April 19 sarin or a similar banned toxin was used in the Khan Sheikhoun attack, but it is not mandated to assign blame.
+The Organisation for the Prohibition of Chemical Weapons (OPCW) said on Apr 19 that sarin or a similar banned toxin was used in the Khan Sheikhoun attack, but it is not mandated to assign blame.

-Russia, which backs Assad in the conflict that has killed hundreds of thousands and displaced millions, has said the gas had been released by an air strike on a poison gas storage depot controlled by rebels.
+Russia, which backs Assad in the conflict that has killed hundreds of thousands and displaced millions, has said the gas was released by an air strike on a poison gas storage depot controlled by rebels.

+"The Kremlin thinks as before that the only way to restore the truth of what happened in Idlib is impartial international investigation.
+We regret that OPCW restrains so far from such an investigation," spokesman Dmitry Peskov told reporters when asked about the French report.

+A senior French diplomatic source said Paris had passed the report on to its partners and would continue to push for a probe.